lacanoid/pgddl/ROADMAP.md

 Tasks
 -----

-- split API into 3 functions:
--- pg_ddl_create(oid)
--- pg_ddl_drop(oid)
--- pp_ddl_script(oid) -- this includes dependencies

 - support for other postgres objects
 -- regnamespace
 -- regconfig
 -- regdictionary
--- regoper,regoperator
+-- fdws, servers, user mappings

 - support for other missing stuff:
 -- storage parameters
 -- tablespaces
 -- serial (alter sequence set owner column)
--- column permissions
+-- column grants
+-- schema grants
 -- partitions

+- compiler from one source to specific pg version

-- improve simple tests
+- improve and add to simple tests
-- make some tests to test if what we output actually runs
+- make some tests to test if what we output actually runs, test execute them
 - make some tests which compare to output of pg_dump for any sql file: test load file -> pg_dump compared to load file -> ddl_dump -> reload -> pg_dump
-- find out the minimum version of Postgres this works on
 - dump also comments on constraints, indexes, triggers, etc...

-- support for dumping whole schemas
-- recursive dumper which handles dependancies

--- rename to pg_ddlx?

 Options
 -------